Nintersoft/Ninterfin/README.md

 # [ LEGACY/ARCHIVED ] Ninterfin

 It was intended to develop a financial control tool.
-However, given that the development focus has been changed and that inumerous viable alternatives have appeared, this project has become obsolete.
+However, given that the development focus has been changed and that innumerous viable alternatives have appeared, this project has become obsolete.

 For development purposes, it has been opted to archive this project rather than delete it.